 The later S2 cars already presaged some S3 changes, including the new clustered taillights and the addition of an S/E configuration.
 The change from the roadster-only S2 to the S3 series involved significant body modifications.
-The S3 series came either as the Type 36 Coupé, introduced in August, 1965 at vehicle number 4510.
-The S3 also was the initial configuration of the Type 45 Drophead Coupé, first introduced in June 1966 at vehicle number 5701.
-The change from S2 to S3 involved more than just body shell design upgrade.
-The interiors were quite different, with electric windows and permanent window frames.
-The S/E configuration included inertial reel safety belts and deluxe carpeting.
+The S3 series came either as the Type 36 coupé (introduced in August, 1965, at vehicle number 4510), or as the Type 45 roadster (drophead coupé or DHC, first introduced in June 1966 at vehicle number 5701).
+The S3 interiors were quite different, with electric windows and permanent window frames.
+The S/E configuration of the S3 included inertial reel safety belts and deluxe carpeting.
 The S/E engine had the hotter “C” cam (see the S3 S/E specs above for full details).

 Model changes in the later years involved emissions and safety equipment upgrades to remain compatible with the US market.
-All cars up until the mid-S4 production came with dual Weber 40DCOE18 carburetors.
+All cars up until the mid-S4 production came with dual Weber 40DCOExx carburetors, first 18, then 31.
 Later, for emissions control, Stromberg and Dellorto carbs were mounted.
 Beginning in 1970, different versions were marketed for three markets: internal UK, export, and Federal (US), as distinguished by the suffix letter on the vehicle number.

 So far as I can tell, Type 45 Elans with toggle switches on the dash numbered only in the low hundreds; cars with Teleflex inertial-reel safety belts many fewer yet.
-If I weren’t the original owner, I would think my car had a Frankenstein engine of dubious origin.
+If I weren’t the original owner, I would think my car had a Frankenstein configuration of dubious origin.
 It was the Lotus way.
-Nothing was wasted; everything needed to be converted to cash.
+Nothing was wasted; all stock needed to be converted to cash.
 No reference I’ve found has been able to get all these different variations correct.
-Robinshaw/Ross comes close, but does not account for my car having a Mk2 head, oil pickup, or 125E rods; they suggest such hybrids began some 300 units later.
+Robinshaw/Ross lays out a lot of information, but does not account for my engine having a Mk2 head, oil pickup, or 125E rods; they suggest such hybrids began some 300 units later.

-The Elan’s fiberglass-reinforced plastic body mounts on a backbone frame pressed from mild, 18 gauge steel, with front and rear forks for accommodating front and rear suspension components and the engine.
+The Elan’s FRP body mounts on a backbone frame pressed from mild, 18 gauge steel, with front and rear forks for accommodating front and rear suspension components and the engine.
 16 mounting bolts hold the moulded, single-piece FRP body shell to the chassis.
 The frame was not rust-proofed and over time frequently rusts through around the front turrets.
 Most Elans have needed chassis replacement after being on the road for decades.
 These replacements are available from multiple suppliers, when one’s time arrives.
 Better, galvanized OEM Lotus frames are an option, as are re-engineered Spyder frames, with their added maintenance convenience.